mmatach/polski_komiks_100/README.md

 <br> https://github.com/mmatach/polski_komiks_100 (database & code)
 <br>www.behance.net/mmatach (graphic)

-*FAQ*
+*HOW DID THEY PUBLISH SO MANY COMICS?*
-<br>1.
-Struzik Franciszek's comic really had over 2000+ issues.
+<br>Struzik Franciszek's comic really had over 2000+ issues.
 It was a daily comic.
 Yes, just one title.
-<br>2.
-Christa Janusz was very prolific author of newspaper comics, later he moved into album format.
+<br>Christa Janusz was very prolific author of newspaper comics, later he moved into album format.
-<br>3.
-Walentynowicz Marian also published in newspapers.
+<br>Walentynowicz Marian also published in newspapers.
-<br>4.
-Gosława-Lipińska Anna 'Ha-Ga''s cartoons are counted as '52' for each year because according to Wikipedia she published two drawings in each of weekly edition of a magazine.
+<br>Gosława-Lipińska Anna 'Ha-Ga''s cartoons are counted as '52' for each year because according to Wikipedia she published two drawings in each of weekly edition of a magazine.